-RockShox is one of the market leaders when it comes to suspension, having provided front forks and rear shocks to mountain bikers for almost 30 years.
+RockShox is one of the market leaders when it comes to suspension, having provided some of the best mountain bike forks and rear shocks to mountain bikers for almost 30 years.

 Now under the umbrella of SRAM, RockShox forks have come a long way, and now the brand produces everything ranging from lightweight 100mm XC options to dual-crown big-impact-eating forks for downhill bikes.

 RockShox forks: range overview

 The Sid is RockShox's all-out XC fork.
 Available in 100, 110, and 120mm versions, depending on the model, the fork comes in both boost and non-boost spacing and with lowers for 29- and 27.5-inch wheels and tires.